nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Node TLS Certificate
 ====================

 Before you can join a network, your node needs a certificate from the correct Certificate Authority (CA).
 The ``development`` and ``stable`` networks are open for everyone to join.
-Contrary to the ``production`` network (where we will be using a real Certificate Authority like PKIoverheid) the CA certificate and private key for these networks are available on github.
+Contrary to the ``test`` and ``production`` networks (where we will be using a real Certificate Authority like PKIoverheid) the CA certificate and private key for these networks are available on github.
 This way you can generate your own certificate.

 To generate the certificate for your own node you need the ``https://github.com/nuts-foundation/nuts-development-network-ca`` repository.
 It contains handy scripts and the needed key material.
 For more information how to use, consult the `README <https://github.com/nuts-foundation/nuts-development-network-ca/blob/master/README.md>`_